 There is a security checkpoint for guests arriving at the Harbor Boulevard entrance.
 Once you go through security from that side of the Esplanade, you can continue straight past the park entrances to enter Downtown Disney.

-Downtown Disney at Disneyland — Table-Service Restaurants
+Downtown Disney District Restaurants — Table-Service Locations

-Dine on Creole and Cajun specialties and all that jazz in this two-story restaurant.
-You'll find French Quarter fare such as gumbo ya-ya, southern fried chicken, red beans and rice, seafood, po'boy sandwiches and pasta jambalaya.
+Dine on fresh seafood dishes inspired by Creole and Cajun specialties and all that jazz in this two-story restaurant.
+You'll find French Quarter fare such as gumbo ya-ya (as well as gumbo la-la), po'boy sandwiches, Creole crispy chicken sandwiches and a lobster & crawfish remoulade roll.
 Don't worry — they have familiar, kid-friendly favorites as well.
-Check in for brunch, lunch or dinner.
-But don't skip dessert!
-Beignets, bananas foster (flambéed tableside!) and peach cobbler are calling your name.

 Naples Ristorante e Bar

-Naples has a gorgeous expanded patio dining area and bar.
+Naples has a gorgeous, expanded patio dining area and bar.
 It makes you want to sit down and chill out with a nice mocktail or maybe even something a little stronger.
 Naples still serves up Italian food and pizza.
 Share some piccoli piatti (small plates) or get started on some zuppa (soup) and insalate (salad) before digging into the hearty pasta, entrees or pizza.
 Save some room for tiramisu, cannoli, panna cotta with hints of orange, gelati or sorbetti.

 Ballast Point Brewing Co.